Republican Loren Culp advances to face Gov. Jay Inslee in Washington’s Nov. 3 general election

 Denny Heck — who stepped into the race after announcing his retirement from U.S. Congress late last year — was leading Sen. Marko Liias, D-Lynnwood, 27.3% to 16.9%.
 Republican Ann Davison Sattler was drawing 11.7%.
 Those percentages were almost identical to Tuesday night’s initial primary results.

-In another closely-watched race, Republican Secretary of State Kim Wyman Wednesday evening maintained a consistent lead over her Democratic challenger, Rep. Gael Tarleton of Seattle.
+In another closely watched race, Republican Secretary of State Kim Wyman Wednesday evening maintained a consistent lead over her Democratic challenger, Rep. Gael Tarleton of Seattle.
 Wyman led Tarleton 50.5% to 44.3%.

-Meanwhile, GOP state Sen. Steve O’Ban, of University Place, pulled nearly even with Democratic challenger and University Place School District director T’wina Nobles.
+Meanwhile, GOP state Sen. Steve O’Ban, of University Place, pulled nearly even with Democratic challenger and University Place School District director T’wina Nobles to represent the 28th District Senate seat.

 In the most expensive legislative race so far this year, O’Ban Tuesday night was behind Nobles by about 2 percentage points.
 By Wednesday evening, O’Ban had clawed back to trail Nobles by just 23 votes.

-In the 10th Congressional District, the only U.S. House race in Washington without an incumbent, former Tacoma Mayor Marilyn Strickland looked assured of advancing to the general election with 22% of the vote, while state

-Rep. Beth Doglio grew her narrow lead for the second November spot.
+In the 10th Congressional District, the only U.S. House race in Washington without an incumbent, former Tacoma Mayor Marilyn Strickland looked assured of advancing to the general election with 22% of the vote, while state Rep. Beth Doglio grew her narrow lead for the second November spot.

 Doglio led former state Rep. Kristine Reeves 15% to 13%, a gap of about 2,000 votes in the 19-person race.
 Doglio built her advantage in Thurston County, where she lives and where she is the leading vote-getter with 21%.

 All three women are Democrats, meaning the November matchup will almost certainly be between two Democrats.
-Rep. Denny Heck, a Democrat running for lieutenant governor, has held the 10th District seat since 2012, shortly after it was created.
+Heck, a Democrat running for lieutenant governor, has held the 10th District seat since 2012, shortly after it was created.

-Doglio, on Tuesday night, said she would continue to monitor results as they come in.
+Doglio on Tuesday night said she would continue to monitor results as they come in.

-Reeves, on Tuesday, said we may not know the outcome for several days.
+Reeves on Tuesday said we may not know the outcome for several days.
 “I remain hopeful that as later counts come in we will emerge victorious,” she said.

 Incumbents maintained healthy leads in every other congressional race in Washington.